bodnariuc-egor/bodnariuc-egor/README.md

 - 👋 Hi, I’m @bodnariuc-egor
-- 👀 I’m a frontend developer from Moldova
+- 👀 I’m a software developer from Moldova
 - 📫 How to reach me: bodnariuc.egor@outlook.com

 <!---